-Medigap insurance policies can range in pricing.
+Medigap insurance rates can range in pricing.
 The same amount of coverage and policy limits can vary from one insurance company to the next.
 If you are shopping around to compare prices, make sure you are comparing the same type of Medigap policies.

 Premiums are set in place by each individual insurance company for Medigap plans.
 You can inquire with each company as to how they price their Medigap plans.
 Their method of pricing can make a difference in how much they charge for policies now and in the future.
 There are three separate ways that Medigap plans can be priced or “rated”: